Glossary

 Pre-Arranged Payment and Deposit

-A type of ACH transaction (ACH Standard Entry Class code PPD) that a transfer of funds by way of direct access to a consumer's checking or savings account, e.g., direct payroll deposit (credit), or consumer bill payment (debit).
+An ACH transaction type (Standard Entry Class code PPD) that authorizes the electronic transfer of funds to or from a consumer's checking or savings account, such as direct payroll deposits or consumer bill payments.

 Predictive Dialer